labcognition-ks/RemoteControl.Panorama/README.md

 The response file includes errors and warnings in the same way as the NLog log file (see below).

-# Requirements

-## Product License
-Using the reaction monitoring module and remote control requires a valid license of the software and the reaction monitoring add-on module.

-## Software Development
-LabCognition software is a C# .NET application.
-However, since there is no direct integration, linking or referencing of software components required, the third party application may be programmed in any other language.

-# Prerequisites
-Remote control must be configured in the LabCognition software prior to using it from your third party application.

 ## Modify *App.Exe.Config* File
 Remote control configuration is done in the LabCognition software's *App.Exe.Config* file.